duitkupg/duitku-android-sdk/README.md

 <h1>duitku-sdk-android</h1>
-<b>Welcome to,</b> Duitku Android SDK registration page, Integrate this SDK to start transaction using duitku in your android aplication.
+<b>Welcome to,</b> Duitku Android SDK registration page, Integrate this SDK to start transaction using duitku in your android application.

 <h2>Installations</h2>